awood0727/awood0727/README.md

 My name is Amante' Woodley

-* 🔭 I’m currently working on the contributor catalyst program at UC Santa Cruz with [emmet0r](https://github.com/emmet0r), Silas, and [smrghsh](https://github.com/smrghsh) as my mentors
+* 🔭 I’m currently working on the contributor catalyst program at UC Santa Cruz with [emmet0r](https://github.com/emmet0r), [SilasVM](https://github.com/SilasVM), and [smrghsh](https://github.com/smrghsh) as my mentors
 * 💻 I am a computer science major at Norfolk State University
 * 😄 Pronouns: He/Him
 * ⚡ Fun fact: I like to travel with my family, play video games, and try new things